Binary form: Symmetrical vs. asymmetrical

 If the A and B sections are roughly equal in length, the design is referred to as symmetrical.

 If the A and B sections are of unequal length, the design is referred to as asymmetrical.
-In such cases, the B section is usually substantially longer than the A section.
+In such cases, the B section is usually longer than the A section.

 The asymmetrical binary form becomes more common than the symmetrical type from about the time of Beethoven, and is almost routine in the main sections of Minuet and Trio or Scherzo and Trio movements in works from this period.
 In such cases, occasionally only the first section of the binary structure is marked to be repeated.

 Although most of Chopin's nocturnes are in an overall ternary form, quite often the individual sections (either the A, the B, or both) are in binary form, most often of the asymmetrical variety.
 If a section of this binary structure is repeated, in this case it is written out again in full, usually considerably varied, rather than enclosed between repeat signs.

 Balanced binary

-Balanced binary is when the end of the first section and the end of the second section have analogous cadential material (and arguably pre-cadential material).
-The usual pattern for balanced binary is to arise in a continuous binary form (i.e., one in which the first section ends off tonic), where the two sections end with "rhyming cadences", in which the same cadential material occurs in both sections, appropriately transposed for their keys.
+Balanced binary consists of ending the first and second sections with analogous cadential material (and arguably pre-cadential material).
+The usual pattern for balanced binary is continuous (i.e., the first section ends off tonic), with the two sections ending in "rhyming cadences", in which the same cadential material occurs in both sections, appropriately transposed for their keys.

 This differs from Rounded Binary, since in a Rounded Binary form, thematic material from the A section must return at the end of the B section (which usually occurs at the beginnings of phrases), whereas in a balanced binary, it is sufficient for a meaningful portion of the end of the final phrase to return.

-For example, if the A section is a period (using Caplan's naming conventions; elsewhere called a parallel period), the first ("antecedent") phrase of the A section will begin with a basic idea (generally for one half of the phrase) and end with a relatively weak cadence, and the second ("consequent") phrase will begin with the same basic idea and end with a stronger cadence; alternatively, if the A section is a sentence, the first half of the section will consist of two repetitions of the basic idea (with the second possibly transposed or slightly altered), and the rest of the phrase will drive towards a cadence.
+For example, if the A section is a period (using Caplin's naming conventions; elsewhere called a parallel period), the first ("antecedent") phrase of the A section will begin with a basic idea (generally for one half of the phrase) and end with a relatively weak cadence, and the second ("consequent") phrase will begin with the same basic idea and end with a stronger cadence; alternatively, if the A section is a sentence, the first half of the section will consist of two repetitions of the basic idea (with the second possibly transposed or slightly altered), and the rest of the phrase will drive towards a cadence.
 In a rounded binary form, at the end of the B section, if the A section was a sentence, typically the beginning of the sentence returns, potentially abridged, followed by the cadence; if a period, the same is true, but since the antecedent and the consequent of a period both begin the same way, it is generally simpler to say that the entire consequent phrase returns.
 However, in either case, it is the basic idea that returns, followed by the cadence.